DeepRegNet/DeepReg/demos/paired_mrus_brain/README.md

   - Train a network using DeepReg
 - Run the demo_predict.py script: This script does the following:
   - Use the pretrained network to make predictions for the test set
-  - Use the predicitions to plot the results (the images path generated in the logs will need to be specified)
+  - Use the predictions to plot the results (the images path generated in the logs will need to be specified)
 - Note: The number of epochs and reduced dataset size for training will result in a loss in test accuracy so please train with the full dataset and for a greater number of